JasonJAyalaP/Elm-Preface/README.md

-A collection of useful functions.
+A collection of useful functions for the [Elm programming language](http://elm-lang.org).